kubikji2/solidpp/README.md

 Round edges of the `cubepp` or `cylinderpp` using `r|d` parameter.
 The function of `r|d` parameter and its effect on solids depends on the number of the axis chosen in `axes` and the solidpp modified by it.
-For `cylinderpp`, the `axes` are omitted, since only the bases edges are affected by the rounding.
+For `cylinderpp`, the `axes` are omitted, since only the base edges are affected by the rounding.
 The `r|d` argument can be either an integer defining the diameter/radius of the sphere used for even rounding or a vector of size 3 defining the size of semi-/axes of the ellipsoid used for un-even rounding.
 Note that, for `cylinderpp`, `round_edges` modifier's effect is the same as `round_corners`.
 For `cubepp`, the `axes` argument defines which directions/axis are used for rounding.
-If a single axis is used, the sides with the normals perpendicular to such axis are considered the bases and only their edges are rounded.
+If a single axis is used, the sides with the normals parallel to such axis are considered the bases and only their edges are rounded.
 If two axes are defined, only the edges whose neighbor sides have normals perpendicular to those axes are rounded.
 If all axes are defined, all edges are rounded.
 Note that the axis order does not matter and the axes can be specified by both small and capital letters.